Top Travel Hacks For Busy Parents

 Here are our top travel hacks for travelling with kids; hopefully they'll help your holiday with baby run a little more smoothly.

 Let's face facts; travelling with children is not for the faint-hearted.
 However, it’s one of the most rewarding and amazing experiences that a family can have.
 Exposing our kids to new cultures, customs and landscapes helps us to shape them into creative, inquisitive beings and travelling with kids opens doors, too.
 It widens their vocabulary, introduces them to new tastes and textures and helps to foster an appreciation for the world around them.
 You're building memories that will stay with them forever.
 So yes, travelling with kids is not always easy but it is always worth it.

 Make this your mantra.
 It really isn't worth spending all that money and time away from home of you are going to be stressed during your travels.
-As @2point4travel says, try to go with the flow!
+Just go with the flow!
 Although a plan is good, trying to stick to it rigidly with kids in tow just adds an extra layer of stress and you don't need it.

 Let's start with the most obvious thing.
 Kids get bored easily and long journeys can be boring.
 Some kids will sleep while travelling, which is great but if your kids aren't sleeping, you don't want them complaining or fussing either.
 Make the journey work for you! @MummyJourno recommends a good mix of cheap toys and activity packs that you pull out once an hour (or at regular intervals, depending on the age of the child) to keep boredom levels at bay.
 We love this idea.
 It works!